AlextheYounga/us-federal-code/usc/title-15-commerce-and-trade/chapter-14a-aid-to-small-business/sec-631c.md

 #### (a) Establishment ####

-The Administrator of the Small Business Administration (referred to in this subtitle <sup><a href="#631c_1_target" name="631c_1">1</a></sup> as the “Administrator”) shall establish a Small Business Manufacturing Task Force (referred to in this section as the “Task Force”) to address the concerns of small manufacturers.
+The Administrator of the Small Business Administration (referred to in this subtitle <sup><a href="#631c_1_target" name="631c_1">1</a></sup> as the "Administrator") shall establish a Small Business Manufacturing Task Force (referred to in this section as the "Task Force") to address the concerns of small manufacturers.

 #### (b) Chair ####